 That's an easy one.
 We're very flexible when it comes to payment.
 Not only do we accept most major credit cards (Visa, Master Card, Discover, American Express), we also offer you the flexibility of paying by check, money order, wire transfers, and purchase orders.
 Work with any one of our sales specialists to figure out which method is best for you!

 "Do you charge sales tax?"

-Currently, we are authorized to collect sales tax in California, Connecticut, Florida, Indiana, Massachusetts, New Jersey, New York, Ohio, Pennsylvania and Texas.
+Currently, we are authorized to collect sales tax in California, Connecticut, Florida, Indiana, Massachusetts, New Jersey, New York, Ohio, Pennsylvania, Texas and Washington.
 If we ship to any of these states, we are obligated to charge sales tax unless you provide us with a tax exempt certificate.
-You can either fax a copy of the certificate to our New York office (585.265.4374) or email it to Cathy (email@example.com).
+You can either fax a copy of the certificate to our New York office (585.265.4374) or email it to Cathy ([email protected]).